tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/Activities/02-Stu_Git_CLI/README.md

 5. Run the `git add .` command to add all changed files to the tracked files queue.

-6. Run the `git commit -m "<message"` command to group tracked/changed files as a checkpoint prior to uploading to the remote git repo.
+6. Run the `git commit -m "message"` command to group tracked/changed files as a checkpoint prior to uploading to the remote git repo.

 7. Execute `git push` to push the commit to the remote git repo.